10 Budget Home Organizing Products Under $20.00

 1) Command Hooks

-Command hooks are one of the best, most versatile, cost-efficient organizing products out there.
+Command Hooks are one of the best, most versatile, cost-efficient organizing products out there.
 Use them for extra hanging storage under your kitchen sink or in your closets, to store your blow-dryer or your jewelry, which is just the beginning.
-For more, check in next week to see my full post on the many easy ways to organize with command hooks.
-Command hooks can be found online, in grocery stores, home goods stores, hardware stores and convenience stores.
+(There are too many great ways to organize with Command Hooks to cover here, but you can read about 25 ways you can use them throughtout your home here.)
+Command Hooks can be found online, in grocery stores, home goods stores, hardware stores and convenience stores.
 Prices vary depending on size and package you are getting, but start at $4.00 for a pack of 4 small ones.

 2) Adhesive Dry Erase Board